NullCub3/AHKEconFarm/README.md

  2. Download the source code of the [latest release](https://github.com/NullCub3/AHKEconFarm/releases/latest)
  3. Locate and unzip the download
  4. Give Discord a separate **window** (not tab) and open it up to the economy channel (I recommend using a separate browser window)
- 5. Run the "AHKEconFarm_v2.x.exe" file
+ 5. Run the "AHKEconFarm.ahk" file
  6. A pop-up will appear with keybind information, click OK to start the script
  7. Wait 10 minutes and the script will switch to Discord and do its thing!
  8. ???